 As I mentioned earlier, it has a virtual assistant button for Alexa, Siri, and Google Assistant to make things easier for you.
-Besides that, for simple usage, there’s also the Sennheiser App that provides an equalizer, podcast mode, and firmware updates.
+Besides that, for simple usage, there’s also the Sennheiser smart control App that provides an equalizer, podcast mode, and firmware updates.

 Thanks to the 32mm drivers, which deliver a frequency range of 18Hz to 22kHz, you will be accompanied by lovely sounds.

 The mids are impressive and the music comes loud and clear, you won’t miss any tone at all.
 What’s more, they don’t lose any richness even at higher levels, that’s a plus cause there’s barely any distortion.